lcarls/DirectChat/projectroadmap.md

-- [x] Create a Project Roadmap to list future goals of the project DONE
+- [x] Create a Project Roadmap to list future goals of the project
 - [ ]
 - [ ]